Safeguarding & Protecting Children

 Talented and elite young athletes carry a lot of expectation when they go to play sport; not only from their peers but perhaps more influentially from their NGBs, coaches and parents.
 The CPSU has designed the following document to assist these groups and consider what impact they are having on the athlete.

-We aim to make active lives possible with a vision that disabled people are active for life.
+We aim to make active lives possible with a vision that deaf and disabled people are active for life.

 Making sport more accessible